Helix-Track/Core/README.md

 ## Development

-The HelixTrack Core has been developed and tested on [Alt Linux](https://alt-linux.ru/).
+The HelixTrack Core has been developed and tested on [AltBase Linux distribution](https://www.basealt.ru/).

 ## Before you start